splunk/public-o11y-docs/rum/error-aggregates.rst

 Explore top crashes across in Tag Spotlight
 ------------------------------------------------------------------------------------------

-From the Splunk RUM overview dashboard, select :guilabel:`See all` on the Crashes and App Errors chart to open Tag Spotlight.
+To open Tag Spotlight from Splunk RUM's :guilabel:`APPLICATION SUMMARY DASHBOARD`, select the :guilabel:`All` tab and then select the crash or error you're interested in.
 In Tag Spotlight you can explore application based errors, metrics, and events.

 .. image:: /_images/rum/crashes_app_errors.png
    :width: 60%